troy896/magisk-files/note.md

 - [General] Tune F2FS for unencrypted devices
 - [MagiskInit] Support Pre-Init mount, replace system files before `init` starts
 - [MagiskInit] Support loading custom rc script from pre-init directory

-### About MagiskHide

-- Start with Magisk Delta 25202, to avoid [Tracer detection](https://github.com/vvb2060/magiskdetector), MagiskHide will start to rely on logcat to catch start up app process.
-For MagiskHide to work, do not disable logd.
-ROMs with abnormal or slow logcats will cause MagiskHide to work incorrectly.
-- Hiding isolated process and app zygote is now possible in MagiskHide on Android 11 and higher.
-For Android 10 and bellow, because of isolated processes's mount namespace use the same with zygote's mount namespace, handling isolated processes is not possible at all, you will need [Riru-Unshare](https://github.com/vvb2060/riru-unshare/releases) to force isolated processes's mount namespace to be detached.

 ### About Canary and Debug?